Jacob Odulate: Alabukun drug

 The pharmacodynamics of Alabukun powder show that it functions by preventing the production of platelet aggregation and inhibits adenosine in the body.
-These functions reduce pain and allows the user to breath better by stimulating the brain and the heart.
+These functions reduce pain and allows the user to breathe better by stimulating the brain and the heart.
 It's possible side effects if not properly use include: swelling due to fluid accumulation, asthma, vomiting, nausea and vertigo.

 For 100 years, the brand has remained relevant selling in all parts of Nigeria, the Benin Republic, Cameroon, Ghana and some parts of Europe.The Alabukun brand is currently under the management of koye ODULATE, one of the grand children of Chief Jacob Odulate.

 Family

 He was married to Sekumade Abiodun Odulate.
 He made sure his children were well educated.
 From the return of his investment he sent his children to study at Durham, Newcastle, the United States and London to qualify as educationists, medical doctors, lawyers and engineers.
 One of his surviving children is Chief Mrs. Folake Solanke née Odulate who was the first female SAN in Nigeria.